lutfullah32/hyperVTest/virtualization/hyperv_on_windows/quick_start/walkthrough_vmconnect.md

 # Step 5: Connect to the virtual machine and finish the installation

+12-Nov update.
 In order to finish building your virtual machine, you need to start the VM and walk through the operating system installation.

 ## Connect to the VM